roboticamed/site/content/en/docs/guides/setup/rpi4_setup/index.md

 docker run hello-world
 ```

-which should output some text like this:
+Which should output some text like this:

 ```
 Hello from Docker!